 We carry entire spare oxygen systems – masks, regulators and bottles – for each client, all the way up to the summit and back.
-We budget for 1.5 Sherpas per client to make up for any shortfalls in Sherpas and to enable them to carry all of the oxygen equipment.
+We budget a minimum of 2 Sherpas per client to make up for any shortfalls in Sherpas and to enable them to carry all of the oxygen equipment.

 - Reduced expedition duration (3 weeks only) due to pre-acclimatization

 - 2:1 Sherpa client ratio on summit day

 - Small group size for increased safety and higher success rate